Dan-Yeh/RPG_GAME/README.md

 * New Game: start a game, initialize a player (ask for name) and present the main game loop
 * Load Game: load player stats from a save file and present the main game loop
+* Demo: A simple demo of basics player behaviors such as show, fight, save, etc
 * Exit: terminate the program